Oratosquilla oratoria: Prey capture

-The Japanese mantis shrimp is a predator that actively hunts and kills its prey.
+The Japanese mantis shrimp is regarded as a secondary consumer, feeding mainly on primary consumers.
+It is a predator that actively hunts and kills its prey.
+When it gets close to prey and recognizes it as the target for attack, it suddenly and rapidly launches the attack.
 At night it emerges from its burrow to hunt prey which it then brings back to their burrow in order to feed.
 It is considered to be a type in between spearer types, which use their claws to pierce soft bodied prey, and smasher types, which use a club to smash hard bodied prey.
-It feeds on an assortment of organisms varying with habitat including crustaceans, mollusks, small rays, small fishes, worms and algae.
-It has also been observed to cannibalize smaller members of their species in times of food scarcity.
+Such raptorial appendages allow it to capture a wide range of prey.